 The hens diet, living conditions, and how they’re taken care of.
 Happy hens lay beautiful eggs that not only taste good, but are great for you!!

-As of June 30, 2018, we will be streamlining our prices across the board.
+As of June 30, 2018, we will be streamlining our direct from farm prices across the board.
 Some of you may have noticed this change in our pricing structure already.
 We initially thought that pricing our birds at a flat rate would be a better option, but with the rising cost of organic feed, we are finding the expense is too great.
 We believe this will be beneficial to everyone going forward.
-Our new pricing is as follows:
+Our new direct pricing is as follows:

 Whole Organic Pastured Chickens: $6/lb